Syringe Access Program

 Photo credit: Kaytee Riek

-We can be found at 139th St. and St. Ann’s Ave (where we’ve been doing outreach since 1990).
+We can be found at 139th St. and St. Ann’s Ave (where we have been doing outreach since 1990).
 Our schedule is as follows:

 139th St. and St. Ann’s Ave